antonio-paulino/Instant-Messaging/docs/README.md

 It has the following structure:

-- [`/repository`](../code/jvm/im-repository/src/main/kotlin/im/repository) is the directory that contains the repository interfaces;
 - [`/repository/pagination`](../code/jvm/im-repository/src/main/kotlin/im/repository/pagination) contains the pagination classes to be used when interacting with the repositories;
 - [`/repository/repositories`](../code/jvm/im-repository/src/main/kotlin/im/repository/repositories)